forwardemail/forwardemail.net/app/views/faq/index.md

     Tip:
   </strong>
   <span>
-    Make sure to replace the values above in the "Value/Answer/Destination" column with your own email address.
+    Make sure to replace the values above in the "Value" column with your own email address.
 The "TTL" value does not need to be 3600, it could be a lower or higher value if necessary.
 A lower time to live ("TTL") value will ensure any future changes made to your DNS records are propagated throughout the Internet quicker &ndash; think of this as how long it will be cached in-memory (in seconds).
 You can learn more about <a href="https://en.wikipedia.org/wiki/Time_to_live#DNS_records" rel="noopener noreferrer" target="_blank" class="alert-link">TTL on Wikipedia</a>.
   </span>
 </div>